Wednesday, February 22, 2012 Detailed Auto Topics

 Basic automotive heater operation

-Because coolant is so hot, the temperature of the air flow must be regulated.
-In older vehicles this was often accomplished by valves that restricted flow to the heater core.
-On modern vehicles, temperature is typically controlled by directing air flow either through or around the heater core.
+Because coolant is so hot, the temperature in the passenger compartment might become uncomfortable.
+We cannot readily change the temperature of the coolant.
+To control the temperature in the vehicle, we must regulate the coolant flow or the air flow.
+In older vehicles valves that restricted the flow of coolant to the heater core often accomplished this.
+On modern vehicles, directing air flow typically controls temperature.
+Control devices change air flow allowing it to flow either through or around the heater core.

 Three primary failures cause most heater malfunctions